Michael Hughes (serial killer): First trial

-In December 1993, Michael Hughes, now a security guard, was arrested in Culver City.
+In December 1993, Michael Hughes, now a security guard, was arrested in Culver City, California.
 In 1998, he was convicted and given a life sentence without parole for the strangulation murders of Teresa Ballard, Brenda Bradley, Terri Myles and Jamie Harrington.

 Ballard, 26, was found in Los Angeles' Jesse Owens County Park on September 23, 1992.
 The other victims were found dumped in alleys in a Culver City commercial area: 38-year-old Bradley; Myles, 33, found on November 8, 1993; and Harrington, 29, found on November 14, 1993.

 Second trial

-On July 3, 2008, Hughes was charged with sexually assaulting and strangling two women and two teenage girls in the Los Angeles area between 1986 and 1993, after homicide detectives linked him to DNA samples from the victims using new forensic technologies.
+On July 3, 2008, Hughes was charged with sexually assaulting and strangling two women and two teenage girls in the Los Angeles area between 1986 and 1993 after homicide detectives linked him to DNA samples from the victims using new forensic technologies.
 The case of Deanna Wilson, 30, who was found in a garage on August 30, 1990, was later dropped but was used by prosecutors to establish Hughes' pattern.

 Hughes killed 15-year-old Yvonne Coleman on January 22, 1986.
 Her body was found in a park in Inglewood, California.
 The other two were killed in Los Angeles.
 Verna Williams, 36, was discovered in a stairwell on May 26, 1986.
 She was considered at the time to be a victim of the prolific, then-unidentified serial killer known as the Southside Slayer (later dubbed the Grim Sleeper, and later still identified as Lonnie David Franklin Jr.).
 Deborah Jackson, 32, was found on June 25, 1993.